frol/django-uploadify/README.rst

-This branch aims to add support for the soon to be released Django 1.3.
+Works on Django >= 1.2 <= 1.5.
+Note that there is support of different Uploadify versions and UploadiFive.

 django-uploadify
 ================

-A "Django":http://www.djangoproject.com/ re-usable app to integrate "Uploadify":http://www.uploadify.com/.
+A "Django":http://www.djangoproject.com/ re-usable app to integrate "Uploadify and UploadiFive":http://www.uploadify.com/.

 .. contents::